(For Janna) Can You Miss a Ghost?

 Yes.

 We met on a popular dating site that I won’t name because it’s a nonsensical name that begins with Z, and I’ve had it with romantic nonsense.
-She called herself “J” and of course she was pretty.
-At 57 she’d evidently taken very good care of herself.
+She called herself “J” which I soon convinced her to reveal stood for “Janna.”
+And of course she was pretty.
+At 57 she’d obviously taken very good care of herself.
 Imagine my delight when I read her profile story and saw how closely it mirrored my own:

 New to all of this dating experience so I’m a bit skittish and shy.
 Divorced in 2015 after a twenty-five year marriage … I’m looking first for someone I can trust, someone who enjoys going places but also enjoys a quiet night at home, and someone who is authentic.
 I retired from education after teaching for 34 years in the public schools.

-I couldn’t wait to send her a message!
+I couldn’t wait to send a message to her!
 I too was fairly new at the online dating scene, or if not exactly new, patently naïve.
-I too had been divorced in the not-so-distant past after a two-decades-plus marriage.
+I too had been divorced in the not-so-distant past after a two- decades-plus marriage.
 I too had retired from education after teaching for well over 30 years.
+She went on:

 I am truly looking for the one guy that will sweep me off my feet and make me feel special.
 Texting first to get to know a little bit about each other.
 Then meeting for drinks/dinner to see if there is that chemistry spark.
 If there is, more dates planned for the two of us.
 I’m looking for a lasting relationship but taking my time to find the right person.

 “ . . .
-Hello, J. I'm looking for a trustworthy and faithful woman, but despair I'll ever find one.
+Hello, J. I'm looking for a trustworthy and faithful woman, but despair I'll never find one.
 I found your story all too familiar. :)”

 To which she replied: